BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Terror
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**

-- **Merry & Pippin** `PASSIVE` - Can ride as passengers and not be targeted by enemy attacks and shooting.
+- **Merry & Pippin** `PASSIVE`

+Can ride as passengers and not be targeted by enemy attacks and shooting.
 Treebeard gains Resistant to Magic if one of them remains mounted.
 May use their Throw Stones rule without a -1 penalty for moving - see pg.24 of Armies of LOTR book for full details.

-- **Bludgeon** `BRUTAL POWER ATTACK` - Choose one enemy model as a bludgeon, and another model as the target.
+- **Bludgeon** `BRUTAL POWER ATTACK`

+Choose one enemy model as a bludgeon, and another model as the target.
 Both suffer a S8 hit.
 If the target is slain, you may keep repeating this until the bludgeon is not slain (in which case that model is knocked Prone).
 The bludgeon cannot be a Monster, Chariot or War Beast.
 If the bludgeon is a Cavalry model, then the rider is picked up and separated from their mount.

 </div>